-What Does Turkey Want From the Khashoggi Investigation?
+What Turkey Stands to Gain From the Khashoggi Investigation

 Read: The irony of Turkey’s crusade for a missing journalist

 “We find all those steps positive, but insufficient,” Turkish Foreign Minister Mevlüt Çavuşoğlu said Thursday following the Saudi announcement.
 That pronouncement is hardly shocking, but there is irony in Turkey assuming the role of champion of press freedom and human rights.
-This week, a Turkish court dismissed the case against Ayla Albayrak, a former Wall Street Journal reporter who had previously been found guilty of promoting terrorist propaganda.
-Albayrak was one of more than two dozen journalists jailed by the Turkish government.
+This week, a Turkish court dismissed the case against Ayla Albayrak, a former Wall Street Journal reporter who had previously been accused of promoting terrorist propaganda.
+More than two-dozen journalists have been jailed by the Turkish government.*

 Under Erdoğan, the government has crushed dissent and dismantled the free press.
 Yet on the Khashoggi case, it has emerged as the clearest voice for justice—clearer even than the West, which traditionally has championed such causes but in this case is standing by its ally MbS.
 The Trump administration announced economic sanctions on 17 Saudis with alleged links to the killing shortly after the Saudi announcement.
 A French foreign-ministry spokeswoman called the Saudi announcement a step “in the right direction.”